The PDF edition is FREE to download for mailing list subscribers (7.5 MB).

 What we’re talking about in this issue

-Download PDF editions for free
+Download PDF editions

 The PDF edition of issue 7 is available for free to mailing list subscribers (7.5 MB).

 Sign up to our mailing list to be the first to hear about new issues and resources.